DFARS

 Why Do You Need an SPRS Score?

 If you’re a government contractor or subcontractor, then you’ve probably already heard about the SPRS score.
 If you have a government contract with Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7019, along with DFARS 252.204-7012, then you must have this score to keep your current contract or get new ones.
 This dates back to November 30, 2020 with the DFARS Interim Rule requiring the submission of the SPRS score before acquiring new contracts.
-Clients are always asking what an SPRS score is and why they need it.
-Simply put: your SPRS score is the only way a government contracting officer can determine you’re doing what’s required to secure its sensitive data.

-SPRS stands for the Supplier Risk Performance System.
-Without this system, the government has no way of knowing you’re fulfilling the DFARS clause in your contract.
 Furthermore, submitting your accurate score to SPRS is how you can stay competitive in the Defense Industrial Base (DIB).
 How?
 Without an SPRS score or a high one, you might be passed over for a contractor who has a higher one, which states they can better protect Controlled Unclassified Information (CUI) than you.

-“The Contractor shall provide adequate security on all covered contractor information systems…[being] subject to the security requirements in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.
+The SPRS score originated from the government’s requirement for all its contractors to protect CUI.
+This requirement is the DFARS 252.204-7012 clause in your contract.
+It says: “The Contractor shall provide adequate security on all covered contractor information systems…[being] subject to the security requirements in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.

 Not only must you be able to protect CUI and provide cyber incident reporting, but you must implement all 110 security requirements of NIST SP 800-171.
 However, if you have the DFARS 7012 clause, you most likely also have the DFARS 7019 clause requiring you to assess your business against those controls once every three years.